oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 ```
 **IMPORTANT NOTE**: Unfortunately the application example does not build with Java 17 at the moment of writing this post.
 As specified in the introduction, this example was built with Java 11.

-Check the images were uploaded to [DockerHub](https://hub.docker.com), and navigate to the project root folder in the terminal for the next step.
+Check that the images were uploaded to [DockerHub](https://hub.docker.com), and navigate to the project root folder in the terminal for the next step.

 ## Configure authentication with OpenID Connect